dsgrid/dsgrid/doc/data_format.rst

    mapping from base data file dimensions to dataset dimensions (e.g., ComStock locational multipliers)
 -  ``Project_dimension_mapping`` (optional): defines the conversion
-   mapping from dataset dimensions to project dimensions (is this a type of association table?) (e.g., mapping to convert from dataset spatial resolution to project spatial resolution)
+   mapping from dataset dimensions to Base Dimensions (is this a type of association table?) (e.g., mapping to convert from dataset spatial resolution to project spatial resolution)
 -  ``scaling_factor_table(s)`` (optional): store scaling factors for